-To change the angle of the seat-back, pull up on the release lever on the outside of the seat-back.
-Move the seat-back to the desired position, then release the lever.
+To change the seat-back angle, pull the strap at the inside edge of the seat cushion, and move the seat-back to the desired position, then release the strap.
 Make sure the seat-back latches in the new position.